mnylc/mnylc.github.io/pages/location.md

 For additional bus information, visit the [MTA Web site.](http://www.mta.info)

 ## Citi Bike
-There is a Citi Bike station located just one block away at 46th Street and 11th Avenue.
+There is a Citi Bike station located just one block away from 599 at 46th Street and 11th Avenue.
 [Directions for biking](http://www.nyc.gov/html/dot/html/bicyclists/bikemaps.shtml) are available from New York City's DOT.

 ## Parking
 We recommend parking in one of the nearby garages.
 The following parking garages are all near 599 (call garages for prices):